British wellness couple posted ‘Goodbye India’ video before fatal plane crash

 A British couple who run a spiritual wellness company in London posted a video from the airport about their “magical experience” in India as they waited to board the doomed Air India flight.

-Jamie Ray Greenlaw-Meek and Fiongal Greenlaw-Meek are believed to be among 53 British nationals who were booked to fly on the doomed aircraft, which crashed on Thursday with 242 passengers onboard, moments after take off.
+Jamie Ray Greenlaw-Meek and Fiongal Greenlaw-Meek are among 53 British nationals who were booked to fly on the aircraft, which crashed on Thursday with 242 passengers onboard, moments after take off.

 In a video shared onto their company The Wellness Foundry’s Instagram account, Fiongal, a former fashion designer, said: “We are at the airport, just boarding, goodbye India”.
 His husband then joked about the lengthy 10-hour flight.